Revised October, 2021.

 Mustard is an annual, cool-season economic cash crop that has a short growing season and is commonly grown in rotation with small grains.
 Yellow mustard varieties usually mature in 80 to 85 days, while brown and oriental varieties typically require 90 to 95 days to mature.
 Mustard is best adapted to grow in fertile, well-drained, loamy soils.
 Producers are encouraged to grow mustard under contract to guarantee a market and a selling price.

 The three types of mustard are: yellow, brown and oriental.
 In general, mustard seed is primarily used in the food or condiment industries in the form of either seeds or oil.
 Yellow mustard is the mildest of the three and has lower oil content.
 It is most commonly used to produce “mild” prepared mustard for table use but is also used as a dry mustard for seasoning in mayonnaise, salad dressings and sauces.
 The flour that is made from yellow mustard is also an excellent emulsifying agent and stabilizer for prepared meats.
 Brown and oriental are primarily used for “hot” table mustard and for oil and spices.
 The leaves and flowers of the brown seed plant are eaten as salad greens.

 Mustard is grown in Idaho, Montana, North Dakota, Oregon and Washington.
-Mustard production increased to 96.3 million pounds in 2016 with yields of 980 pounds per acre.
-The total value of production was $31.6 million that year.
+Mustard production increased from the previous year to 81.8 million pounds in 2020 with yields of 895 pounds per acre.
+The total value of production was $22.1 million that year.
 (NASS)

 Consumption of mustard has been steady, and any growth in the market for mustard has a direct relationship to population growth.
 Japan was the primary export market, followed by Canada and Thailand.
 All three countries experienced a double-digit decline in mustard seed purchases.